 Other than that, if you’re planning on cooking your own meals, grocery and supermarkets are a bit more expensive than the normal prices around Europe as most of the products need to be imported.

-Why is Malta so affordable?
+Why is Malta so cheap?

 Most of the attractions in Malta can be seen for free.
 The hidden Maltese beauty is found everywhere even from the long bus ride.
 Coastal views are unique and are accessible.
 I didn’t spend any money to visit the best places in Malta.
 That’s what makes it even more perfect!